This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 But while accidents can happen, you should do your best to avoid them.
 So watch your puppy at all times and set up a potty schedule as soon as you bring him home.

-QUICK RECOMMENDATION: When cleaning up puppy pee use an enzymatic cleaner like Rocco & Roxie Stain and Odor Remover.
+QUICK RECOMMENDATION: When cleaning up puppy pee use an enzymatic cleaner like Puppy In Training Stain & Odor Eliminator.
 This will thoroughly remove any odor that your puppy might smell.
 If puppies can still smell the urine they will try to potty in the same spot.

 Where Should A Puppy Sleep The First Night?